pivotal/docs-tap/application-accelerator/creating-accelerators/creating-accelerators.hbs.md

     Feel free to use a different icon if it uses a reachable URL.

-4. Add the new `accelerator.yaml` file, commit this change, and push to your Git repository.
+4. Add the new `accelerator.yaml` file, commit this change and push to your Git repository.

 ## <a id="publishing-the-new-acc"></a>Publishing the new accelerator